thegeeklab/hugo-geekdoc/exampleSite/content/usage/configuration.md

   # Index is built on the fly and might slowdown your website.
   geekdocSearch = false

+  # (Optional, default false) Display search results with the parent folder as prefix.
+This
+  # option allows you to distinguish between files with the same name in different folders.
+  # NOTE: This parameter only applies when geekdocSearch=true
+  GeekdocSearchShowParent = true

   # (Optional, default none) Add a link to your Legal Notice page to the site footer.
   # It can be either a remote url or a local file path relative to your content directory.
   geekdocLegalNotice = "https://blog.example.com/legal"